AdaCore/gnatstudio/docs/users_guide/main_window.rst

 When GPS is performing background actions, such as loading cross-reference information or all actions involving external processes (including compiling), it displays a progress bar in the toolbar showing when the current task(s) will be completed.
-You can click on a small :guilabel:`interrupt` button to interrupt all background tasks.
+Click on the small :guilabel:`interrupt` button to interrupt all background tasks.
 Clicking on the progress bar opens the :guilabel:`Tasks` view (:ref:`The_Task_Manager`).